oscarolsson94/security/inlämning3.md

 1. Visit the url for the search page:  `/search`.
 2. Enter the following into the search bar: `<script>alert('XSS!')</script>`.
 3. Press enter.
-4. An alert will show up, which means that we are able to write javascript directly into the input field.
+4. An alert will show up, which means that we are able to write javascript directly into the input field and make it run in the browser.

 ## Vulnerability